freeCodeCamp/freeCodeCamp/guide/english/python/basic-operators/index.md

   </tr>
 </table>

-Note: To get the result as floating type, one of the operands must also be of float type.
+Note: To get the result as a floating type, one of the operands must also be of float type.

 #### Comparison (Relational) Operators